martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The WAITING_FOR_AUTH frame contains between 1 and 255 octets, which is the authentication request identifier.
 A client that receives a WAITING_FOR_AUTH of any other length MUST treat this as a stream error of type PROTOCOL_ERROR.
-The request identifier MUST be unique amongst all concurrently outstanding authentication requests on the connection.
+Frames with identical request identifiers refer to the same TLS CertificateRequest.

 The WAITING_FOR_AUTH frame MUST NOT be sent by clients.
 A WAITING_FOR_AUTH frame received by a server SHOULD be rejected with a stream error of type